 - Instead of raw garlic, use whole roasted garlic cloves to make roasted garlic aioli.

 How to Make Garlic Aioli

-Step 1: Add egg yolk, garlic, and avocado oil to a 2-cup glass measuring pitcher.
+Step 1: Add egg yolk, minced raw garlic cloves, and avocado oil to a 2-cup glass measuring pitcher.
 Insert the head of an immersion blender and lay it flat against the bottom.
 Turn on at it’s high speed, not lifting until you see aioli begin to form.
 Lift and move the blender side by side until all of the oil is incorporated.